A Vision for Trustworthy, Fair, and Efficient Socio-Technical Control using Karma Economies: Pillars of Trustworthy, Fair, and Efficient Socio-Technical Control

 \begin{mdframed}[backgroundcolor=orange!10] \begin{theorem}[\cite{jackson2007overcoming}, Corollary~2] Let $f$ be an ex-ante Pareto efficient allocation rule.
 For any $\epsilon > 0$, there exists $\bar T \in \Nat$ such that for all $T \geq \bar T$, $\bm{\pi^\textup{true}}$ is an $\epsilon$-approximate Bayesian Nash equilibrium of the linking mechanism implementing $f$. \end{theorem} \end{mdframed}

 Theorem~\ref{thm:dynamic-possibility} essentially shows that \emph{dynamics enable escaping the static impossibility of jointly Pareto efficient, truthful, and non-dictatorial allocation rules}, as established in Theorem~\ref{thm:static-impossibility}.
 To make this claim rigorous, some subtleties should be pointed out between both theorems.
-The first subtlety is that Theorem~\ref{thm:static-impossibility} concerns \emph{ex-post} Pareto efficiency while Theorem~\ref{thm:dynamic-possibility} concerns \emph{ex-ante} Pareto efficiency; however, the ex-ante notion is stronger and leads to even less possibilities in the single-shot setting~\citep[Theorem~2]{hylland1980strategy}\footnote{Namely, the only possibility to attain ex-ante Pareto efficiency and strategy-proofness in the single-shot setting is a (non-random) dictatorship.}.
+The first subtlety is that Theorem~\ref{thm:static-impossibility} concerns \emph{ex-post} Pareto efficiency while Theorem~\ref{thm:dynamic-possibility} concerns \emph{ex-ante} Pareto efficiency; however, the ex-ante notion is stronger and leads to even less possibilities in the single-shot setting~\citep[Theorem~2]{hylland1980strategy}\footnote{In randomized allocations, \emph{``ex-ante''} refers to expected quantities before randomization takes place, and \emph{``ex-post''} to realized quantities after randomization.
+The only possibility to attain ex-ante Pareto efficiency and strategy-proofness in the single-shot setting is a (non-random) dictatorship.}.
 The second subtlety is that Theorem~\ref{thm:static-impossibility} concerns \emph{strategy-proofness}, i.e., truthful reporting is a dominant strategy; while Theorem~\ref{thm:dynamic-possibility} concerns so-called \emph{Bayesian Nash incentive compatibility}, i.e., truthful reporting is an ($\epsilon$-approximate) Bayesian Nash equilibrium, which is weaker than strategy-proofness.
 However, it is generally believed, though difficult to formally prove, that relaxing strategy-proofness to Bayesian Nash incentive compatibility does not open significant possibilities in the single-shot setting.
 Some impossibility results for Bayesian Nash incentive compatibility have also been established recently~\citep{ehlers2020continuity,kikuchi2024general}.